 In a complex system, algorithms do not reliably work.
 They get in the way.
 You need experienced experts who can make educated guesses and provisional decisions based on incomplete information.
 You need people who are flexible, adaptable, and smart.
 You need people who are good at handling doubt.
 Doubt is not a regrettable externality: it is the essence of the value proposition.
 Doubt is risk.
 Without doubt, there is no reward.
 We should not seek to avoid, much less eliminate doubt.
 We should seek it out.
 The person who succeeds in commerce is the one who is best able to handle doubt.

 Doubt as a self-enforcing moderator of extreme behaviour

-Examples of “risk compensation” where the introduction of safety measures — which we may characterise as “enhancements to the certainty of safety” — lead to increased risk-taking are legion.
-Where town planners have removed all traffic controls, signage and control, a dramatic reduction in speed and accidents has followed.
-People have a risk tolerance.
-If you reduce risk, they drive faster.
+Examples of “risk compensation”, where the introduction of safety measures — which we may characterise as “enhancements to the certainty of safety” — lead to increased risk-taking, are legion.
+Where town planners have removed all traffic controls, signage and control, a dramatic reduction in accidents, speed and yet an increase in system flow, has followed.

 Doubt counsels caution.
 It recommends contingency.
 It declares knowledge provisional.
 It is open-minded, non-judgmental, it is the preparedness to admit error.
 In our polarised times, it is doubt, not certainty, that is lacking.
 It is not the wilful suspicion of truth, but a dogmatic conviction in it, that fractures the peace.